Artificer

 Spellcasting Focus

 You can use an arcane focus as a spellcasting focus for your arcane spells.
-Items such as wands made from trees grown in enviroments with potent magical ambiance, or have a magical core made from a magical creature such as dragon heart string or unicorn hair.
-Crystal balls made from magical quarts can be used as well.
+Items such as wands made from trees grown in environments with potent magical ambiance, or have a magical core made from a magical creature, such as dragon heart string or unicorn hair.
+Crystal balls made from magical quartz can be used as well.

 The catalyst you create serves as a Spellcasting Focus, but only for the spell the catalyst was made to cast.